danriz/swe573/README.md

 I can not transfer to the pythonanywhere server.
 I followed the directions there to make an up and running site. https://blog.pythonanywhere.com/155/
+In other words I created the web site via wizard.
+I will manually configure settings to convert it to djangogirls tutorial.